-In normal conditions the mode of a loop is determined by the request to V+00, bits 0, 1, and 2.
-However, some conditions exist which will prevent a requested mode change from occurring:
+In normal conditions and during PLC Run Mode operation, the mode of a loop is determined by the request to V+00, bits 0, 1, and 2.
+However, a condition exists which will prevent a requested mode change from occurring:

-- A loop that is not set independent of PLC mode cannot change modes when the PLC is in Program mode. - A major loop of a cascaded pair of loops cannot go from Manual to Auto until its minor loop is in Cascade mode.
+A major loop of a cascaded pair of loops cannot go from Manual to Auto until its minor loop is in Cascade mode.